dimesoftware/i18n/README.md

      // Use custom extension called Tap to iterate through each item without changing the return type and object
      // The code inside the tap method is not necessarily a good practice but it shows the power of this library return customers.Tap(x => x.Date = converter.ConvertToLocalTime(x.Date));
 }

+[HttpGet]
+public IEnumerable<Customer> GetWithExtension()
+{
+     string timezone = CurrentUser.GetTimeZone(); // Fetch time zone from HTTP Context IEnumerable<Customer> customers = MyDbContext.Customers.ToList(); // Dates in database should be stored in UTC

+     // Use custom extension called Tap to iterate through each item without changing the return type and object
+     // The code inside the tap method is not necessarily a good practice but it shows the power of this library return customers.Tap(x => x.Date = x.Date.ToLocal("America/New_York"));
+}
 ```